 It’s no secret that one of the toughest challenges in the healthcare sector is effective employee communications.
-The topics can be so vast: hospital codes, changes in procedures and regulations, to more passive content around building culture and employee news.
-In certain cases though, a missed or late communication could literally mean the difference between life and death.
+The topics can be so vast: from hospital codes and changes in procedures or regulations, to more passive content around building culture and employee news.
+In certain cases, a missed or late communication could literally mean the difference between life and death.

 Other factors, like shift patterns and employee diversity – such as age, education and location - all add further considerations when trying to get an important message through at the right time.

 Chief Information Officer Mitze Amoroso knows this only too well.
 Along with her team of 18, Mitze oversees all aspects of IT at ArchCare, a large provider of in-home and community-based healthcare programs, nursing homes and hospitals in New York and the wider region.